-It is Accept Mission’s policy to respect your privacy regarding any information we may collect from you in our online collaborative sticky note and whiteboard software, website at https://acceptmission.com/ and associated mobile and desktop applications (the “Service(s)”), and across our website, https://acceptmission.com, and other sites we own and operate, and all interactions you have with Accept Mission.
+It is Accept Mission’s policy to respect your privacy regarding any information we may collect from you in our idea management platform, website at https://acceptmission.com (and subdomains) and associated mobile applications (the “Service(s)”), and across our website, https://acceptmission.com, and other sites we own and operate, and all interactions you have with Accept Mission.

 If you do not agree with any portion of this policy, you are prohibited from using or accessing the Service.